mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ### MongoDB First User _REQUIRED_

 A secret must exist for the first user in MongoDB.
 This will be a user with the `root` role.
-The name of the secret must be set in the releveant `values.yaml` as `rootSecret` value.
+The name of the secret must be set in the releveant `values.yaml` as `mongoDBAdminPasswdSecret` value.
 The secret must contain a key called `password` that contains the password for the user.
 The username is set to `root`.

 The secret can be create via `kubectl` as follows: